This post was updated Oct. 7 at 3:37 p.m.

 USAC General Representative 3 Inan Chowdhury promoted his office’s Sigma C.H.A.I. program, which holds events to facilitate discussions between different groups on campus.
 Chowdhury said he invited international student groups to attend Sigma C.H.A.I.’s events and thinks the program may help them integrate more into campus.

 Amy Pojar, Dashew’s assistant director of research and special projects, said the center is looking to start an internship program for international students next quarter.
-The interns would research and analyze foreign student experiences, she said.
+The interns would research and analyze international student experiences, she said.

 “The interns will help us get more information on people’s backgrounds and students’ stories,” she said.
 “They will also help us see what patterns are in the information.”